 Located in the Hawaiian Islands, the snorkeling in Maui offers over twenty awesome snorkel dive spots.
-The best Maui snorkeling based on popularity are considered to be La Perouse Bay, Honokeana Bay, Napili Bay, Honolua Bay, and Molokini Crater.
+The best Maui snorkeling based on popularity are considered to be La Perouse Bay, Honokeana Bay, Napili Bay, Molokini Crater, and Honolua Bay.
 For a detailed dive site description and printable snorkel dive map, just select a Maui snorkeling dive below.

 South of Maalaea and west of Makena off Maui, the Molokini crater snorkeling is popular for the water clarity and diverse marine life.
 The crescent-shaped Molokini Island Reserve is a partially submerged extinct volcanic crater, of which, only a semi circle is still above water.
 While snorkeling, you'll encounter abundant marine life including reef sharks, parrot fish, moray eels, and butterfly fish.